metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

 The ``rose_ana_position`` app
 -----------------------------

-The final component is a ``rose ana`` app to test whether the position of our spaceship matches the correct output.
+The final component is a :rose:app:`rose_ana` app to test whether the position of our spaceship matches the correct output.

-Create an app named ``rose_ana_position`` and paste the following into its ``rose-app.conf`` file:
+Create an app named ``rose_ana_position`` and paste the following into its :rose:file:`rose-app.conf` file.

 .. code-block:: rose